Chapter Six - US Securities Exchange - pink herring

 So far, no one in Australia has even been brought to account, let alone jailed, for the terrible invasion of the COT cases’ private and business lives.

-The phone-hacking scandal in the UK which I have discussed in the Hacking- Julian Assange link, and the criminal charges laid against various former employees of the Murdoch-owned News of the World newspaper were, in fact, themselves now ‘News of the World’ and it had been shown that this hacking had been an ongoing secret since at least 2005.
+The phone-hacking scandal in the UK, which I have discussed in the Hacking- Julian Assange link, and the criminal charges laid against various former employees of the Murdoch-owned News of the World newspaper were, in fact, themselves now ‘News of the World’ and it had been shown that this hacking had been an ongoing secret since at least 2005.
 So why did it take six years to explode into world news?
 Our Main Evidence File No/7 and 8 and the unedited version of my Chronology of Events which I provided to the Australian Federal Police (AFP) in September, 2014 and an accompanying CD, show that the phone and fax lines of various COT claimants have been subjected to hacking since at least since 1993 and although I have been able to prove that, in my case at least, the service lines to both my private residence and my business, both lines, have been subjected to hacking up to at least 2002, and yet no-one will investigate this hacking and no-one will investigate the mail that both my partner Cathy and I proved at the time went ‘astray’ without explanation, even though I was first alerted to my Telstra-related mail being lost as far back as 1994 and, as Chapters forty-nine and sixty-three show in my unedited Chronology of Events, mail associated with my 1994 arbitration was still being lost or tampered with at least up to December 2008, more than fourteen years after this hacking/interception issues were supposed to have been addressed as part of my arbitration.

 Exhibit AS 492-A file AS-CAV 488-A to 494-E is a letter dated 26 August 1998 from George Close to the new Telecommunications Industry Ombudsman.
-The fax header records: Fax from: — 61 74 453198 — 17:54 which was Mr Close’s residential fax number.
-Our Main Evidence File (see Open Letter File No/12, and File No/13), is the technical findings of both Scandrett & Associates and Peter Hancock showing that they both agree that, if the wording Fax from: followed by the numbers of the various COT faxes does not also include the correct business identification of the respective COT business then that indicates that those faxes were intercepted by a secondary fax machine and then redirected on to the intended destination.
+The fax header records: Fax from: — 61 74 453198 — 17:54, which was Mr Close’s residential fax number.
+Our Main Evidence File (see Open Letter File No/12, and File No/13) is the technical findings of both Scandrett & Associates and Peter Hancock, showing that they both agree that if the wording Fax from: followed by the numbers of the various COT faxes does not also include the correct business identification of the respective COT business then that indicates that those faxes were intercepted by a secondary fax machine and then redirected on to the intended destination.

-My fax identification on the first fax dated 8th May 2001, to Ms Kirsten Musgrove FOI Coordinator Australian Communications Authority (ACA now ACMA) and two-page accompanying letter see exhibit AS 514 file AS-CAV 495 to 541 reads: 18-5-2001 – 11:33 – FROM CAPE BRIDGE HDAY CAMP to 0262195499 P.01, is my correct fax identification.
-The fax identification on the copy of my letter dated 4th July 2001, to Tony Shaw, Chairman of the ACA after it had been faxed to Mr Shaw’s Canberra office exhibit AS 515 file AS-CAV 495 to 541 on 5th July 2001, reads: Fax from: 055 267 230 – 05/07/01 – 04:41, is incorrect because the FROM CAPE BRIDGE HDAY CAMP identification has been removed;
+My fax identification on the first fax dated 8th May 2001, to Ms Kirsten Musgrove, FOI Coordinator Australian Communications Authority (ACA now ACMA) and a two-page accompanying letter see exhibit AS 514 file AS-CAV 495 to 541 reads: 18-5-2001 – 11:33 – FROM CAPE BRIDGE HDAY CAMP to 0262195499 P.01, is my correct fax identification.
+The fax identification on the copy of my letter dated 4th July 2001, to Tony Shaw, Chairman of the ACA, after it had been faxed to Mr Shaw’s Canberra office exhibit AS 515 file AS-CAV 495 to 541 on 5th July 2001, reads: Fax from: 055 267 230 – 05/07/01 – 04:41, is incorrect because the FROM CAPE BRIDGE HDAY CAMP identification has been removed;

 The hand-written note in the top left corner of AS 494-C states: “Stored in Fax Stream”, confirming that faxes intercepted via Telstra’s testing process are stored in Telstra’s Fax Stream centre so the document can be read, at any time, by anyone with access to that centre.
-In other words, this storage system shows other types of documents (not just test faxes) that can be intercepted in the same way and then stored in Telstra’s fax Stream centre so the document can be read, at any time by anyone with access to that centre.
+In other words, this storage system shows other types of documents (not just test faxes) that can be intercepted in the same way and then stored in Telstra’s fax Stream centre so the document can be read at any time by anyone with access to that centre.

 The Scandrett & Associates report proves that numerous COT arbitration documents were definitely intercepted, including faxes travelling to and from Parliament House, the Commonwealth Ombudsman’s Office and various COT cases premises, including my business.
 (AS 494-C) also shows that intercepted faxes were, perhaps still are, stored wherever it is that Telstra’s fax stream documents were/are stored.
 This means, in turn, that Telstra, the defendant in the COT arbitrations, had free access to in-confidence documents that the claimants believed they were only sending to their accountants, lawyers and/or technical advisors that the claimants might not have wanted to be disclosed to the defendants at the time.